Louisiana Car Insurance Requirements, Laws, and Quotes

 Getting Caught in Louisiana Without Car Insurance & License Suspension

 If police, unfortunately, catch you for having no insurance, a police officer has the authority to remove your license plate and issue you a Temporary Vehicle Use Authorization.
-This allows you to operate your car for 3 days and give you time to provide proof of insurance to the OMV.
+This allows you to operate your car for three days and give you time to provide proof of insurance to the OMV.
 The police can also impound your vehicle.

 Louisiana Car Insurance Quotes